 The marathon goes through all five boroughs, starting on Staten Island and ending in Manhattan’s Central Park.
 Planning on driving into the city to catch the action?
 Don’t.
 Take mass transit instead.

-Spotting one runner among 40,000 marathon participants isn’t easy – but technology can help.
+Spotting one runner among thousands of marathon participants isn’t easy – but technology can help.
 The Official TCS New York City Marathon Mobile Spectator App allows spectators to track up to 10 runners at once.
 Click here for more information.

 Remember to dress for the day’s weather.
 Keeping an eye on the forecast is key, whether you are competing or cheering on a competitor.
-Currently, forecasters are predicting partly cloudy skies, with a high of 63 degrees and a low of 52 — prime running weather.
-But the forecast can change at a moments notice.
-For the latest weather updates, check back with CBSNewYork’s Weather Center.
+For the latest weather updates, check out the latest forecast and updates here.

 Tips For Runners

 Whether this is your first major marathon or you’re a seasoned veteran, it is important to make sure you are at optimal health heading into Race Day.
 Official sponsor of the marathon, Hospital for Special Surgery, offers great tips on a variety of concerns runners face leading up to the big day, including how to increase your mileage, a hydration guide, a guide to finishing the race, and a race recovery guide.
 Check out their special NYRR learning series here.

 NYC has running trails across all five boroughs that will inspire you to go further as you prepare for the big race.
 Remember to look out for bicyclists and remember that running in the city often means sharing the road with many others.
 Check out the NYC Road Runners Club for great overall information about running in the city and training programs, and always get a clean bill of health from your doctor before hitting the pavement.